IntellectualSites/PlotSquared/README.md

 * [API Documentation](https://github.com/IntellectualSites/PlotSquared/wiki/Developer-documentation-(WIP))

 # Building
 Gradle is the **recommended** way to build the project.
-Use `./gradlew build` in the main project directory to build the project.
+Use `./gradlew :Bukkit:build :Core:build` in the main project directory to build the project.
 Gradle is required if you intend to build or develop the Sponge module.
 If you prefer to use maven, a `pom.xml` file is provided for working with the Bukkit part of the plugin.

 # Contributing